schmiddr/aws-lambda-ddns-function/README.md

 Make sure that you have the latest version of the AWS CLI installed locally.
 For more information, see [Getting Set Up with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).

 For this example, create a new VPC configured with a private and public subnet, using [Scenario 2: VPC with Public and Private Subnets (NAT)](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html) from the Amazon VPC User Guide.
-Ensure that the VPC has the DNS resolution and DNS hostnames options set to yes.
+Ensure that the VPC has the **DNS resolution** and **DNS hostnames** options set to **yes**.

 After the VPC is created, you can proceed to the next steps.

 #####Step 1 – Create an IAM role for the Lambda function

-In this step, you use the AWS Command Line Interface (AWS CLI) to create the Identity and Access Management (IAM) role that the Lambda function assumes when the function is invoked.
-You need to create an IAM policy with the required permissions and then attach this policy to the role.
+In this step, you will use the AWS Command Line Interface (AWS CLI) to create the Identity and Access Management (IAM) role that the Lambda function assumes when the function is invoked.
+You also need to create an IAM policy with the required permissions and then attach this policy to the role.

 1) Download the **ddns-policy.json** and **ddns-trust.json** files from the [AWS Labs GitHub repo](https://github.com/awslabs/aws-lambda-ddns-function).

 _ddns-policy.json_

 The policy includes **ec2:Describe permission**, required for the function to obtain the EC2 instance’s attributes, including the private IP address, public IP address, and DNS hostname.
-The policy also includes DynamoDB and Route 53 full access, required for the function to create the DynamoDB table and to update the Route 53 DNS records.
+The policy also includes DynamoDB and Route 53 full access which the function uses to create the DynamoDB table and update the Route 53 DNS records.
 The policy also allows the function to create log groups and log events.
 ```JSON
 {
   "Version": "2012-10-17",